The autumnal shopping season can, generally, be divided into 4 main stages or categories:

 • Ebooks

-Similarly, Penguin Books created an article for their website about the best books to read at Halloween, with short descriptions and a scare-factor ranking—plus a link to their Penguin product page.
+Similarly, Simon & Schuster created an article for their website about the best books released in 2024 to read at Halloween, with short descriptions and a scare-factor ranking – plus a link to their Penguin product page.

 Some ways of creating content is just to highlight the brand in fun, Halloween-themed ways.